 3. Lack of Clarity on the Digital Transformation Budget

 A capital plan for the digital transformation process is one of the biggest hurdles that could hamper the entire project.
-Setting up a limited budget for building digital solutions and transformation process can be bewildering for most business heads.
+Setting up a limited budget for building successful digital transformation processes can be bewildering for most business heads.

 To drive digital transformation, an organization needs to make an investment in acquiring the right technology and the right digital experience team to execute it.
 European insurer Axa, for example, invested €950 million over just two years.

 Have a strategy in place for the long-term with a budget in mind.
-Organizations that are firm on its foundation and have a good capital plan on its table, are ready to embark upon their digital transformation journey.
+Organizations that are firm on their foundation and have a good capital plan on their table are ready to embark upon their digital transformation journey.

-Remember, budgeting in digital transformation requires careful planning as any element missed out can result in a budget crisis or huge loss later on.
+Remember, budgeting in digital transformation requires careful planning as any element missed out can result in a budget crisis or colossal loss later on.